OBSKUUR Ghent Film Festival

 In good company

-This screening series of contemporary cinema places its films where they belong – within the vibrant context of other art forms.
+This screening series of contemporary cinema and video art places its films where they belong – within the vibrant context of other art forms.
 The arena that will serve as the backdrop for the Obskuur Ghent Film Festival is the Alfred Sküll Art Gallery, a two story eclectic art space showcasing contemporary artworks by artists like Nobuyoshi Araki, Ed Templeton, Per Kirkeby, Curtiz, Shepard 'Obey' Fairey and Ravi Zupa.
 The gallery is located within in Alpaca.Gent, a creative hotspot which also houses a casting studio and a small production company.

 Festival curator and director is Kris De Meester, a film director, producer, and entrepreneur known for his independent films.
 He started his career in 1990, taking on different roles with many of the film industry’s finest.
 Over the decades, he has teamed up with numerous award-winning directors.
 Such included big names like Lars von Trier, Terence Davies, Thomas Vinterberg, Timo Vuorensola, Wolfgang Becker, Philippe Grandrieux, and Koen Mortier.